OpenGrantStack/.github/CONTRIBUTING.md

 - Acknowledged in documentation
 - Included in contributor files
 - Recognized for significant contributions
+-
+Contributing

+Contributions are welcome.
+Please read our Contributing Guidelines and Code of Conduct.

+License

+Licensed under the Apache License 2.0.
+See LICENSE for full text.

+Security

+For security vulnerabilities, please email security@grantready.cloud.
+See SECURITY.md for more details.

+Support

+· Documentation: docs.grantready.cloud
+· Community: GitHub Discussions
+· Issues: GitHub Issues

 Thank you for supporting transparent and compliant grant management through your contributions.